Chillu1/ModiBuff/README.md

 ### Effect

-The only method to setup effects is `Effect(IEffect, EffectOn, Targeting)`.
+The main method to setup effects is `Effect(IEffect, EffectOn, Targeting)`.
 `IEffect` is the effect that will be applied to the unit, it can be anything, as long as it implements IEffect interface.
 `EffectOn` is the action that will trigger the effect: Init, Interval, Duration, Stack.